5 Tips for a Profitable Yard or Garage Sale Fundraiser

 - Holding items with or without deposits

-Determine pricing for maximum profit
+4. Price strategically for maximum profit

-High pricing is a common complaint from frequent sale buyers, but pricing too low may hinder you from reaching your fundraising goals.
+High pricing is a common complaint from frequent garage sale buyers, but pricing too low may hinder you from reaching your fundraising goals.

 To that end, consider pricing at: